ivogeorg/robot_description/README.md

 ### TODO

 1. Add "hubcaps" to the outside of the two rear wheels to make rotation visible.
-2. Add a carter wheel to the front. _How to add a model to the robot description?_
+2. Add a caster wheel to the front. _How to add a model to the robot description?_